SEGA: A Transferable Signed Ensemble Gaussian Black-Box Attack against No-Reference Image Quality Assessment Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Previous studies have highlighted the difficulty of transferring adversarial examples across NR-IQA models.
 In this work, we address this challenge by proposing SEGA, a transfer-based black-box attack method.
-SEGA uses Gaussian smoothing to reduce noises in the source model gradients and ensembles the smoothed gradients of multiple source models to approximate the target model gradient.
+SEGA uses Gaussian smoothing to reduce noise in the source model gradients and ensembles the smoothed gradients of multiple source models to approximate the gradient of the target model.
 Besides, SEGA incorporates a perturbation filtering module to remove inappropriate perturbations, thereby improving the imperceptibility of adversarial perturbations.

 This work takes the first step in exploring transfer-based black-box attacks on NR-IQA models, revealing their vulnerability in black-box scenarios.
 It also highlights the critical role of smoothed gradient approximation in improving the transferability of adversarial examples.
 This work is limited by the trade-off between transferability, perturbation imperceptibility, and computational efficiency, as discussed in Sec.~\ref{sec:experiment}.
-Enhancing computational efficiency while maintaining the high transferability of SEGA will be the focus of our future work.
+Enhancing computational efficiency while maintaining the strong transferability of SEGA will be the focus of our future work.
+Besides, while SEGA is more efficient than query-based attacks, it requires more forward propagations than simpler methods (e.g., FGSM).
+This higher computational demand may pose a practical limitation for time-sensitive applications.
+Therefore, enhancing the efficiency of SEGA while preserving its strong transferability will be a key focus of our future work.